Bandwidth/bandwidth.github.io/voice/methods/calls/getCallsCallId.md

 {% common %}

-### Example: Retrieve information about a specific call
+### Example 1 of 1: Retrieve information about a specific call

 {% sample lang="http" %}